 3. How does the FSOC identify financial risks?

-The FSOC identifies risks by collecting data from various financial regulators and analyzing market trends.
-It monitors financial institutions, sectors, and financial products to spot potential threats to the economy.
+The FSOC discovers the risks through the information gathered by different financial regulators and the study of trends in the market.
+It supervises financial institutions, industries, and financial instruments in order to identify any threats to the economy.

 4. What is a Systemically Important Financial Institution (SIFI)?

 A Systemically Important Financial Institution (SIFI) is a large financial institution that, if it were to fail, could trigger widespread damage to the financial system.
-The FSOC designates such institutions and subjects them to more stringent regulatory oversight.
+Such institutions are covered by the FSOC which places them under increased regulatory supervision.

 5. How does the FSOC help prevent financial crises?